-If you do not know your version, launch the software and click “Cancel” to by pass the file selections screen.
-Click on the box with two arrows in the lower left of the window.
+If you do not know what version you are using, then launch the software.
+After that, click “Cancel” to bypass the file selection screen.
+Then, click on the box with two arrows in the lower left of the window.
 It will inform you of your version and build number.
 If you do not have the latest build, you can Upgrade or purchase a 1- or 2-year Advantage Support Subscription which ensures you always have the latest version and support if you need it.

 Your drawing is probably scanned.
 This process flattens it into one bitmap raster image which removes all the information about how the drawing was created or what it even is.
 As a result, it can not be redrawn or exploded into objects by pdf2cad.
 The most we can do with scanned files, is to create a high-quality copy to be used as a tracing layer in your CAD program.

 If you look in the directory where the file was saved, you’ll notice that two or more files were created – a DXF and at least one TIFF or JPEG image.
 The DXF references the image(s) and assembles them on-screen when loaded.
 They must be in the same directory as the DXF file or the DXF file will look empty.
 This blank page effect will also occur if your CAD package does not support raster images.